egamble/.emacs.d/README.md

 This is forked from git://github.com/lancepantz/.emacs.d.git, lancepantz' personal emacs config set up primarily for clojure and ruby.
 Intended for pure emacs and its gui installs.
-It avoids elpa, due to the lagtime in package updates.
 Submodules are used when available.
 This includes paredit, rainbow parens, and others.

 ## Installation
 1. backup ~/.emacs.d if there is anything you wish to keep